dzlab/dzlab.github.io/_posts/2022-08-13-elasticsearch-obd2.md

 ---
 layout: post
 comments: true
-title: Capture car diagnostic data and index them with Elasticsearch
+title: Exploring car diagnostic data with Elasticsearch and Kibana
-excerpt: Learn how to use obd2 reader to capture your car diagnostic data and then upload it to Elasticsearch.
+excerpt: Learn how to use obd2 reader to capture your car diagnostic data and then upload it to Elasticsearch via Kibana UI.
-categories: certification
+categories: elasticsearch
-tags: [elasticsearch,python,obd]
+tags: [elasticsearch,python,obd2]
 toc: true
 img_excerpt:
 ---